QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 - Status (Pass/Fail)

-💡 Tip: Structure test cases for easy conversion to automated scripts.
-Maintain consistent naming conventions for better maintenance and traceability.
+💡 Tip: Structure test cases so they can easily evolve into automated scripts.
+Consistent naming improves maintainability and traceability.

 How These Artifacts Work Together

-Understanding the relationship between these artifacts is crucial for building a robust QA process:
+Understanding the relationship between testing artifacts is essential for building a robust QA process:

-- Test Scenarios define what areas or flows to validate
+- Test Scenarios define validation areas and user flows

 Test Basis (broad scope)